stevenwjy/ncli/README.md

 ```
 ncli config set audible_export_dir <path>

+# Afterward, you can simply use:
+ncli audible export
 ```

 Your data will be organized in a markdown file, except for the accompanying PDF (if any), which will be saved as a